EldritchCometh/neural_network_jupyter/README.md

 ## Features

 - Modular code structure for easy understanding and extension.
-- Step-by-step explanations of key neural network concepts.
+- Step-by-step demonstration of key neural network concepts.
 - Clear examples of forward propagation, backpropagation, and gradient descent.
 - Training on real datasets with visualized results.